Mathu-lmn/strava-scraper/README.md

 Create an API application here : https://www.strava.com/settings/api

-Copy the strava.cfg.sample to strava.cfg and fill the informations in there.
+Copy the strava.cfg.sample to strava.cfg and fill the informations in there - DO NOT FILL THE TOKEN VALUE

 ## Usage